Mutoxicated/HYPER/devlog.md

 ## Day 244

 Tweaks and bug fixes.
 Also implemented the money bonus.
 Main fix of the day: The item shop now remembers what you items and equipment you bought, meaning it wont show that item/equipment again when reloading the game.

+## Day 245

+Got sick so I didn't do much.
+Will work more on refining the theory design part of the game, as that doesn't require me to sit in a chair.
+I will just lay on my bed with my warm blanket and type and think stuff.